 Joe Pye Weed

-From eastern U.S. Grows to 3–9 ft. tall, 1–3 ft. wide, with clump of hollow stems set with tiered whorls of strongly toothed leaves to a foot long.
+From the eastern U.S. Grows to 3–9 ft. tall, 1–3 ft. wide, with a clump of hollow stems set with tiered whorls of strongly toothed leaves to a foot long.
 Leaves have a vanilla scent when bruised.
 Big domes of pale purple flowers in late summer or fall.

-From eastern U.S. Grows to 3–9 ft. tall, 1–3 ft. wide, with clump of hollow stems se...
+From the eastern U.S. Grows to 3–9 ft. tall, 1–3 ft. wide, with a clump of hollow stems se...

-Native from California’s desert mountains east to New Mexico and Texas, north to Wyoming.
-Grows ...
+Native from California’s desert mountains east to New Mexico and Texas and north to Wyoming.
+Gro...